gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 The tunnel that leads to the Tombs is on the far side of the garden.
-Ishad warned me to stay close to the wall and away from the well in the center, but then I realize that the cobwebs aren't just swaying---they're reaching for me.
+Ishad warned me to stay close to the wall and away from the well in the center, but then I realize that the cobwebs aren't just swaying—they're reaching for me.
 The only way to avoid them is to skirt as close to the well as I can and hope I'm not being herded.

 The well mouth is made of irregular, tightly-fitted stones, and reaches half-way up my thighs.
 I set my lantern on it and lean over for a look.
-I don't know what I hope to see---it's as black as one of Kerrem's ink pots---but something stirs the cobwebs behind me as I straighten up.
+I don't know what I hope to see—it's as black as one of Kerrem's ink pots—but something stirs the cobwebs behind me as I straighten up.

 My sword is on my hip, but my spear is already in my right hand.
 I pick up my